Recursive competence: how to learn that you can learn

 You should probably make a router or strongly segment between:

 Do not become “A Problem” layered atop “ISP problems”.
-Very confusing and trust damaging.
-Not good.

 “I know nothing, none of this makes sense.”